 What’s next for the former Urban League Property?

-The Department of Planning and Development (DPD) and the Providence Redevelopment Agency (PRA) are hosting a series of community engagement events to discuss the redevelopment of 246 Prairie Avenue, the former site of the Urban League of Rhode Island, to gather input from local residents and discuss the needs and priorities of the Southside community.
+The Department of Planning and Development (DPD) and the Providence Redevelopment Agency (PRA) are hosting a series of community engagement events to discuss the redevelopment of 246 Prairie Avenue, the former site of the Urban League of Rhode Island.
+The goal of these events is to gather input from local residents and discuss the needs and priorities of the Southside community.

 The 246 Prairie Avenue property was acquired by the PRA in late 2022 following the former Urban League of Rhode Island announcement the site would need to be redeveloped.
 As was announced at the Urban League in December 2022, the existing building is unsafe and is slated to be demolished in fall/winter 2024.
 This site work is scheduled to begin in late September.
 Demolition is expected to begin in late October.